 Since the COVID-19 pandemic began and forced schools around the country to close down in the spring, many universities have found it challenging to bring students safely back onto campus.
-While focused on keeping students and staff safe and engaged during this time, Full Sail also confronted the challenge of reopening campus by implementing a cautious, science-based approach.
+While focused on keeping students and staff safe and engaged during this time, Full Sail also confronted the challenge of reopening campus by implementing a cautious, safety-based approach.
 The university consulted with Dr. Michael Lauzardo, Deputy Director of Emerging Pathogens Institute at the University of Florida, and followed guidelines from the Center for Disease Control to kick off a gradual campus reopening in July, then started offering limited on-site experiences for all students beginning in October.

 Full Sail's commitment to following expert guidelines and using technology in innovative ways has created safe, robust educational experiences for both campus and online students during the pandemic.